 In various countries Tri-ang sometimes bought the tyres from a local factory.

 All Thistle 200 lorries had a left handed mounted steering.
-The rear door latch is opposite from the English 200 Van.
+The rear door latch is opposite to the English 200 Van.

 LEEWAY Transport Van